bipulc/Social-Data-Aggregator/README.md

 ## Data Collector and Loader

 Data Collector is written in Python using [Tweepy](http://docs.tweepy.org/en/v3.5.0/getting_started.html).
+The basic structure of Collector is pretty simple.
+It implements following features (some of them still to be written).